daos-stack/google-cloud-daos/README.md

 For instructions, see the [Pre-Deployment Guide](docs/pre-deployment_guide.md)

-To view the Pre-Deployment Guide in [Cloud Shell](https://cloud.google.com/shell) click the button below.
+As an alternative to viewing the guide as a standalone document, you can view it as an in-context tutorial in [Cloud Shell](https://cloud.google.com/shell) by clicking the button below.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.png)](https://ssh.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/markaolson/google-cloud-daos&cloudshell_git_branch=DAOSGCP-119&shellonly=true&cloudshell_tutorial=docs/pre-deployment_guide.md)

 ## Deployment